What Does the Future of Gaming Look Like?

-The masses were playing Pokémon Go, an augmented reality mobile game in which virtual images — in this case, colorful critters called Pokémon — overlay a person’s view of the real world.
+The masses were playing Pokémon Go, an augmented reality mobile game in which digital objects — in this case, colorful critters called Pokémon — overlay a person’s natural field of view.

 That’s partly why AR is taking off faster than VR: People have an appetite for games that interact with reality, not remove them from it.